eclipse-pass/pass-documentation/infrastructure-documenation/operations-production/ops-eclipse.md

 non-committer.
 In addition, the EDP explicitly states: "you can merge if you know that the user associated with the commit has signed an ECA", therefore if a user with a different GitHub account with a different email address from their Eclipse committer account, is still able to merge PRs with those commits.
-This applies to GitBot (GitBook GitHub bot), and Eclipse is aware of this account to make commits.
+This applies to GitBot (GitBook GitHub bot), and Eclipse recognizes this account for making commits.